umaar/nodetime/README.md

 `profile(options)` - starts the profiler.
 Options are:

 * `headless` - if true, no data is sent to the server
 * `dtrace` - activates firing of DTrace probes.
 Available only in OS X 64 bit and Solaris 32 bit.
 Provider name is `nodetime` and probe names are `api-call-start` and `api-call-done`.
 Argumets are as follows: `id`, `scope` and `command`.
-More about DTrace support in the blog post http://nodetime.com/blog/trace-api-calls-in-dtrace
+More about DTrace support in the blog post [Trace API Calls in DTrace](http://nodetime.com/blog/trace-api-calls-in-dtrace)
 * `stdout` - if true, dumps samples using `console.log()`.
 Also sets `headless` to true.
 Explicitly set `headless` to false if you want both, the dump and sending to Nodetime server
 * `debug` - used for debugging nodetime itself, so hopefully you won't need it